Updated: Nov 25, 2020

 Have you ever been totally shocked at the sudden appearance of an aspect of your Partners personality that you never knew existed?
 Like when they have a totally unexpected reaction to a situation?
 It can be so unnerving when this happens because we tend to think we know someone until they surprise us.
 Thinking we know our Partner makes us feel safe.
 But sometimes, we get a shock and realise that maybe we don’t know them as well as we might.

-Building self-awareness is key in growing and investing in our personal well-being.
+Building self-awareness is key in growing and investing in personal well-being.
 Other-awareness and re-meeting our important people is helpful too.
 When a couple decide to start a family, one parent might be shocked at how their partner parents their kids, as if a stranger has emerged from the person they chose to build a family with.
 We all have totally different experiences of growing up and being parented, so the notion of family will mean different things to different people.
 But you never really know what sort of parent your partner will be until a child arrives because you’ve never met this person before, you’ve never met your Partner as a Parent.
 In this sense you are re-meeting them.

 Re-meeting is communicating, sharing thoughts and feelings about life changes and listening to each others experiences so you can share what life is looking like to you right now.
 There will always be parts of ourselves and others that remain largely unknowable, but an attempt to re-meet each other can help reinforce trust and encourage listening which is pretty good for the health of any relationship.
 In the very least, re-meeting is a move towards understanding, which does not always come easily as our important people grow and change as individuals.